-ACE Advarsa shildhaad aynarianaa Eyonta in tha shild'a ACE Adverse childhood experience.
-Events in the child's life that can have negative, long-lasting impact on the A IMA O a sel O child's health, and life choices AIM 2 and 3 Assessment, intervention and moving on, an assessment tool and framework for children who have instigated harmful sexual behaviour ASB Anti-social behaviour AssetPlus Assessment tool to be used for children who have been involved in offending behaviour CAMHS Child and adolescent mental health services CCE Child Criminal exploitation, where a child is forced, through threats of violence, or manipulated to take part in criminal activity Children We define a child as anyone who has not yet reached their 18th birthday.
+ACE Adverse childhood experience.
+Events in the child's life that can have negative, long-lasting impact on the child's health, and life choices AIM 2 and 3 Assessment, intervention and moving on, an assessment tool and framework for children who have instigated harmful sexual behaviour ASB Anti-social behaviour AssetPlus Assessment tool to be used for children who have CARALIC been involved in offending behaviour CAMHS Child and adolescent mental health services CCE Child Criminal exploitation, where a child is forced, through threats of violence, or manipulated to take part in criminal activity Children We define a child as anyone who has not yet reached their 18th birthday.
 This is in line with the United Nations Convention on the Rights of the Child and civil legislation in England and Wales.
-The fact that a child has reached 16 years of age, is living independently or is in further education, is a member of the armed forces, is in hospital or in custody in the secure estate, does not change their status or Obited Fire 4 entitlements to services or protection.
-Child First A system wide approach to working with children in the youth justice system.
-There are four tenants to this approach, it should be: developmentally informed, strength based, promote participation, and encourage diversion Child looked-after Child Looked After, where a child is looked after by the local authority CME Child Missing Education Constructive resettlement The principle of encouraging and supporting a child's positive identity development from pro-offending to pro-social Contextual safeguarding An approach to safeguarding children which considers the wider community and peer influences on a child's safety Community resolution Community resolution, an informal disposal, , administered by the police, for low level offending where there has been an admission of guilt EHCP Education and health care plan, a plan outlining the education, health, and social care needs of a child with additional needs ETE Education, training, or employment EHE Electively home educated, children who are formally recorded as being educated at home and do not attend school EOTAS Education other than at school, children who receive their education away from a mainstream school setting
+The fact that a child has reached 16 years of age, is living independently or is in further education, is a member of the armed forces, is in hospital or in custody in the secure estate, does not change their status or Child First entitlements to services or protection.
+A system wide approach to working with children in the youth justice system.
+There are four tenants to this approach, it should be: developmentally informed, strength based, promote participation, and encourage diversion Child looked-after Child Looked After, where a child is looked after by the local authority CME Child Missing Education Constructive resettlement The principle of encouraging and supporting a child's positive identity development from pro-offending to pro-social Contextual safeguarding An approach to safeguarding children which considers the wider community and peer influences on a child's safety Community resolution Community resolution, an informal disposal, administered by the police, for low level offending where there has been an admission of guilt EHCP Education and health care plan, a plan outlining the education, health, and social care needs of a child with additional needs ETE Education, training, or employment EHE Electively home educated, children who are formally recorded as being educated at home and do not attend school EOTAS Education other than at school, children who receive their education away from a mainstream school setting